mitalix/pxe_boot_rpi/README.md

 journalctl -fex
 ```

-If it succeeds on the server machine, then you will see message on the client machine where the control is transfered.
+If it succeeds on the server machine, then you will see message on the client machine where the control is transferred.

 Depending on your configuration, dnsmasq won't be needed anymore.